nicolasj92/ai-on-sagemaker-hyperpod/CONTRIBUTION_GUIDE.md

 npm run serve
 ```

-If your build ran succesfuly and the new contribution renders correctly, then make sure you have the `build/` and the `.docusaurus/` odded to your `.gitignore` file or delete both before adding the files and pushing them.
+If your build ran succesfully and the new contribution renders correctly, then make sure you have the `build/` and the `.docusaurus/` added to your `.gitignore` file or delete both before adding the files and pushing them.
 Your contribution should add only the files that you have changed, not the build files.

 ## Other Contributions